 Similarly, the American Cancer Society has stated the following about the health effects of breathing diesel exhaust fumes and lung cancer:

 - Lung cancer is the major cancer thought to be linked to this type of exhaust.
-“Several studies of workers exposed to diesel exhaust have shown small but significant increases in risk of lung cancer.
+“Several studies of workers exposed to this type of exhaust have shown small but significant increases in risk of lung cancer.
 Men with the heaviest and most prolonged exposures, such as railroad workers, heavy equipment operators, miners, and truck drivers, have been found to have higher lung cancer death rates than unexposed workers.
-Based on the number of people exposed at work, diesel exhaust may pose a substantial health risk.”
+Based on the number of people exposed at work, this type of exhaust may pose a substantial health risk.”

-- Additionally, the American Cancer Society noted that the IARC’s classification of diesel fumes from exhaust as “carcinogenic to humans” was based on “sufficient evidence that it is linked to an increased risk of lung cancer.”
+- Additionally, the American Cancer Society noted that the IARC’s classification of these types fumes from exhaust as “carcinogenic to humans” was based on “sufficient evidence that it is linked to an increased risk of lung cancer.”

 The ACS also pointed out that the IARC has stated that there is “some evidence of a positive association” between these exhaust fumes and bladder cancer.